opencomputeproject/HWMgmt-OCP-Profiles/RackManager/OpenRMC_UsageGuide_v1.3.md

   \]
 }
 ```
-## Get FW Version of each system in rack
+## Get FW Version of each node in rack

 Retrieve BMC version of every system of the rack with a single command